 The ATC Training department is structured into "Training Groups", each of which deal with specific types of training at various facilities.
-Each Training Group has a Training Group Manager (TGM), who deals with day-to-day administrative tasks such as allocating training places and assisting members with queries.
-There are also a number of Training Group Instructors (TGI), who are responsible for overseeing training in their respective groups - ensuring suitable progression and maintaining standards.
-These members hold an I1 rating, with the exception of the TG Enroute TGI, who holds an I3.
+The administrative aspect of Training Groups are handled by the team of ATC Training and Member Services staff; please always use the Helpdesk for queries related to ATC Training.
+Each Training Group has a number of Training Group Instructors (TGI), who are responsible for overseeing training in their respective groups - ensuring suitable progression and maintaining standards.
 Every Training Group also has a number of mentors.
 The mentors provide practical mentoring sessions to students and help them progress towards their next rating.

 The current training groups are:

-There are also a number of Division Instructors and Senior Instructors (I1 and I3 rated).
-These experienced and long-standing members take a wider view of training, from the perspective of the entire division.
-They work on projects assigned to them by, and provide counsel to, the ATC Training Director.
+There are also a number of Division Instructors (I3 rated), who are experienced and long-standing members take a wider view of training, from the perspective of the entire division.
+They work on projects assigned to them by, and provide counsel to, the Training Director.

 Overall, the department is managed by the ATC Training Administrative Manager, who looks after the day-to-day running of all the Training Groups, and the ATC Training Director who is responsible for the department as a whole.